-Knowing if recruiters have opened and read your email will enable you to follow-up in a timely manner or find different email addresses.
+Knowing if recruiters have opened and read your email will enable you to follow-up on your job application promptly or find different email addresses.

 Your resume is your passport to job interviews.
 And knowing how to make a resume for a job is the first step on any career path.

-If you take the time and energy to think about how to write a resume well and how to tailor it to the job description, you will have a much better shot at getting past the bots and recruiters and proceeding to the next level - the interview.
+So, take the time and energy to think about how to write a resume well and how to tailor it to the job description.
+If you can do that, you're well on your way to the next level - the interview.

 Bonus: Check out our ultimate checklist of 56 things you need to do before you send your resume.
 How many have you missed?
 Download: “Resume 101 Checklist.”